How to Re-Install or Clean install the Windows Operating System

-If your PC is running Windows 10…….
+If your PC is currently running Windows 10…….

 If your PC is running Windows 10 the PC may boot too quickly to successfully press a hot key at startup to access the boot menu.

-(Note: If this is a clean re-install of Windows 10 your Product key has been previously recorded with Microsoft and your PC will be automatically activated.
+(Note: If this is a clean re-install of Windows 10 or 11 your Product key has been previously recorded with Microsoft and your PC will be automatically activated.
 In this case choose I don't have a product key)

 The Product Key is a twenty-five digit key in this format = xxxxx-xxxxx-xxxxx-xxxxx-xxxxx

 If this is an upgrade clean-install from a PC that shipped with either Windows 8.1 or Windows 7 SP1 you can enter the Product key from the sticker on your PC.
 This Product key is upgradable along with the operating system.
 All will be handled on your first trip online by Microsoft Upgrade servers after your upgrade is complete.
 To check if the upgrade has been recorded properly go to Settings/System/About/Activation.

 If you had to buy a copy of Windows 10 you should have received a Product Key to activate your new Windows installation.

 The Windows installer program is nearly automatic.
 It should format the disk and create partitions and load the Windows 10 files without very much user input.

 However, if the installer displays a screen that asks, "Where do you want to install Windows?" you can simply delete all of the partitions by clicking on them one by one and choosing Delete (if you have only one drive installed).